nspo/microbuf/README.md

 ```

 When you now execute `./microbuf.py SensorData.mmsg`, serializers and deserializers for the supported languages will automatically be generated.
+You can use the serializers to convert data to bytes, send them to your receiver, and decode them there with the deserializers.

 ## How is data serialized?